-Internal continuity arrangements also link to Incident Response / Civil Contingency Planning that guides the Council' leadership response to critical incidents across the Borough that could include fire, flood or a health related outbreak.
+Internal continuity arrangements also link to Incident Response / Civil Contingency Planning that guides the Council' leadership response to critical incidents across the Borough that could include fire, flood or a health-related outbreak.

-The Council has a Senior Information Risk Owner (SIRO) supported by an Information Governance Steering Committee and has adopted wide ranging guidance on information governance, risk and security.
+The Council has a Senior Information Risk Owner (SIRO) supporting by an Information Governance Steering Committee and has adopted wide ranging guidance on information governance, risk and security.
 This includes processes for assessing the privacy impacts of new policies, systems or procedures and for the identification and management of potential information incidents or breaches.

-People Officer and Member Codes of Conduct guide and direct behaviours and standards expected of staff and Councillors. ã Staff engagement and development through process of staff feedback surveys, personal development reviews and programme of learning and development activity across services.
+Officer and Member Codes of Conduct guide and direct behaviours and standards expected of staff and Councillors.
+People Staff engagement and development through process of staff feedback surveys, personal development reviews and programme of learning and development activity across services.
 Conduct and behaviours for staff are set out in a behaviours framework that clearly articulates the expectations of all those who work for, or with, the Council.
-This framework also informs individual development through Insight Exchange - a structured approach to strengths based conversations, performance management and personal learning and development.
+This framework also informs individual development through Δ. Insight Exchange - a structured approach to strengths based conversations, performance management and personal learning and development.
 Engagement includes a comprehensive range of staff briefings, engagement events and senior officer leadership sessions.
 These are supported by regular Chief Executive communications and information cascade through email, team talks and use of the intranet / SharePoint.
-Finance Financial management arrangements comply with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government (2010).
-The financial management of the authority is structured through Financial Regulations and financial Standing Orders, which are subject to regular review and approval, supported by a framework of regular management information, administrative procedures, management supervision and a system of delegation and accountability.
-Value for Money is promoted across the organisation through the Council's corporate planning and budget setting process; commissioning and procurement processes; and performance management arrangements.
-Internal and External Audit provide independent assessment of the financial management and financial reporting of the Authority Leadership Political leadership is derived from a Cabinet of 10 Councillors.
-The Cabinet is made up of the Leader, Deputy Leader and 8 Executive Cabinet Members.
-Lea Officer Leadership is provided through the Council's Corporate Leadership Team, comprising Chief Officers including the statutory Monitoring Officer and Director of Resources as the S151 (Finance) Officer.
-Chief Officers oversee Directorate Leadership Team meetings to ensure that CLT priorities are cascaded and to enable the coordination of actions and management of risks across services and functions.
+Financial management arrangements comply with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government (2010).
+The Council has a defined s151 officer and follows a clear process for the setting and approval of the budget, monitoring, reporting and completion of statutory accounts.
+Finance The financial management of the authority is structured through Financial Regulations and Financial Standing Orders, which are subject to regular review and approval, supported by a framework of regular management information, administrative procedures, management supervision and a system of delegation and accountability. Ē Value for Money is promoted across the organisation through the Council's corporate planning and budget setting process; commissioning and procurement processes; and performance management arrangements.
+Internal and External Audit provide independent assessment of the financial management and financial reporting of the Authority.
+Political leadership is derived from the Cabinet which includes the Leader, Deputy Leader and Executive Cabinet Members. ship Officer Leadership is provided through the Council's Corporate Leadership Team led by the Chief Executive.
+Leadership Chief Officers oversee Directorate Leadership Team meetings to ensure that CLT priorities are cascaded and to enable the coordination of actions and management of risks across services and functions.